acerempel/threedots-ca/bontent/introduction.md

 my own corner of the internet where I can experiment with prose and fiddle with stylesheets.
 Some people are good at making their bedrooms or living rooms into nice spaces that bring them comfort, look lovely, display things they value, and tell visitors something about themselves.
-I'm not so good at that in real life, but my website is the fruit of my hope to create something analogous for myself on the internet.
+I'm not so good at that in real life, but my website is something like an attempt to create an analogous space on the internet.
 If only I could actually bring my guests some sparkling water!

 I post new content <em>highly</em> irregularly.